Reclassification/Reallocation of Existing Positions

 In accordance with Civil Service System Rule 250.30 (f)(1), "An employee, whose position is reallocated or reclassified, shall be eligible for continued employment in the position which is reallocated or reclassified, provided she/he establishes eligibility for such a new class.
 She/he may establish eligibility by meeting the minimum qualifications for the new class to which the position has been reallocated or reclassified, and by passing an examination for the new class.
 She/he must complete a probationary period in the position in the new class."

 A request to reallocate or reclassify any existing position may originate with the incumbent and/or the employing unit.
-An updated and signed position description that accurately reflects the current duties and responsibilities designated and being performed must accompany the audit review request.
-Refer to Position Description Format Instructions.
+Refer to the information below.

 Processing After You Have Submitted Your Audit Request